 Second, legal needs surveys benefit from larger sample sizes, which reduce measurement error and allow for more in-depth disaggregation by, for example, demographic variables, types of legal problems, and resolution mechanisms.
 Given the relatively low number of observations per country in this study as compared to other legal needs surveys, point estimates presented in this report should be interpreted with caution.
-The number of observations used to calculate each of the estimates presented in this report and the standard error are provided in the appendix tabs of the summary statistics, which can be downloaded from the "Appendix" section of this report.
+The number of observations used to calculate each of the estimates presented in this report and the standard error are provided in the appendix tabs of the summary statistics, which can be downloaded from the "Appendix" section of this report or online at https:// worldjusticeproject.org/our-work/research-and-data/ global-insights-access-justice-2019.